wp-plugins/memphis-documents-library/readme.txt

 7. screenshot-7.png

 == Changelog ==
+= 2.5.1 =
+* *Fix* - Removed style.php and replaced it with style.css and used the WordPress function `wp_add_inline_style` to handle custom stylesheet changes.
+* *Fix* - Disabled the ability to view a private post if the user does not have the capabilities to.
+* *Fix* - Updated large list to reflect the addition of sub categories.
+* *Fix* - Removed unnecessary padding from the category tabs.
+* *Update* - Updated localization.
+* *Update* - Removed the sub folder on the right side of the documents list, seems unneeded.
 = 2.5 =
 * *New* - You have the ability to create sub categories.
 * *New* - Three new widgets have been added, you can now display, Most Downloaded, Highest Rated and Recently Updated documents.